Skip to the final section for a quick, spoiler-free rating.

 Fuca Fuheng vs. the Emperor

-Wei Yingluo’s romance with Fuca Fuheng was the kind of pure and true love you know will never survive in a harem intrigue drama, especially one based on real history like Yanxi Palace.
+Wei Yingluo’s romance with Fuca Fuheng is the kind of pure and true love you know will never survive in a harem intrigue drama, especially one based on real history like Yanxi Palace.
 I knew that and very much braced myself emotionally for its end.
-Even so, watching how Fuheng slowly melted her cold and acidic exterior was really sweet.
-He was kind and devoted to her.
-He respected, trusted, and understood her wholeheartedly.
-It was just sad knowing that fate was just not on his side.
+Even so, watching how Fuheng slowly melts her cold and acidic exterior is really sweet.
+He is kind and is devoted to her.
+He respects, trusts, and understands her wholeheartedly.
+It’s just sad knowing that fate is not on his side.

 The Qianlong Emperor, on the other hand, took a long while to grow on me.
-His love for Empress Fuca in the first half of the drama made it both easier and harder to accept the fact that Wei Yingluo was going to be one of his consorts.
-Easier because we got to see that he was capable of real, sincere love, and thus had no reasons to doubt his feelings for Wei Yingluo later on.
-Harder because, well, he was the husband of the person Wei Yingluo loved and respected the most, whom she swore to never betray.
+His love for Empress Fuca in the first half of the drama makes it both easier and harder to accept the fact that Wei Yingluo is going to be one of his consorts.
+Easier because we got to see that he’s capable of real, sincere love, and thus have no reasons to doubt his feelings for Wei Yingluo later on.
+Harder because, well, he’s the husband of the person Wei Yingluo loves and respects the most in the world, whom she swore to never betray.

-The drama did a great job building up the relationship between the Emperor and Wei Yingluo so that when she eventually entered the harem and began climbing up the ranks, it made sense.
-The Emperor’s sundry of emotions towards her never once felt forced.
+The drama does a great job building up the relationship between the Emperor and Wei Yingluo so that when she eventually enters the harem and began climbing up the ranks, it makes sense.
+The Emperor’s sundry of emotions towards her never once feel forced.

-I also think that, despite the general asshole-ry that comes with being an emperor character, this portrayal is one of the most likable yet.
-So many times, I’ve watched harem or political dramas get ruined because the emperor-characters are utter fools.
+I also think that, despite the general asshole-ry that comes with being an emperor character, this portrayal is one of the most likable.
+So many times, I’ve watched harem or political dramas get ruined because the emperor characters are utter fools.
 Not this time.
 Yanxi Palace’s Qianlong is intelligent, introspective, pragmatic, and every bit Wei Yingluo’s equal.
 He might not be the most emotionally self-aware individual, but you’d trust him to run a country.

 Which Man Did Wei Yingluo Love, If Either?